 Cost and Insurance Information

-- Students: $15 for injectable vaccine - Charged to your OSU student account.
+- Students: $15 - Charged to your OSU student account.
 Bring your OSU ID card.

-- Graduate Students with PacificSource Insurance: $15 for injectable vaccine - Charge will be billed directly to PacificSource.
+- Graduate Students with PacificSource Insurance: $15 - Charge will be billed directly to PacificSource.
 Bring your insurance card and OSU ID card.

-- Faculty/Staff: $27 for injectable vaccine.
-If covered by a PEBB Providence insurance plan (Statewide or Choice), the fee will be billed directly to Providence.
+- Faculty/Staff: $27 - If covered by a PEBB Providence insurance plan (Statewide or Choice), the fee will be billed directly to Providence.
 Bring your insurance card and OSU ID card.
 If not covered by PEBB, faculty/staff may also pay on site by cash or check.